 Welcome Offer

-After you’re approved for a new account, try to use the card right away to ensure you earn the welcome offer, worth an extra $200 in statement credits.
-To earn this welcome offer, you have to spend at least $2,000 on purchases using the card within the first six months.
-You will receive the $200 back in the form of a statement credit.
+To earn this card's welcome offer, you have to spend at least $2,000 on eligible purchases using the card within the first six months.
+Once this has been accomplished, you will receive the $200 in the form of a statement credit.

 Earning Rewards